BasBuller/PySNN/README.md

 # __PySNN__

 Spiking neural network (SNN) framework written on top of PyTorch for efficient simulation of SNNs both on _**CPU**_ and _**GPU**_.
 The framework is intended for with correlation based learning methods.
-The library adheres to the highly modular and dynamic design of PyTorch, and does not require its user to learn a new framework like when using BindsNet.
+The library adheres to the highly modular and dynamic design of PyTorch, and does not require its user to learn a new framework like when using BindsNET.

 *This framework's power lies in the ease of defining and mixing new Neuron and Connection objects that seamlessly work together, even different versions, in a single network.*